-There really isn't anything more thoughtful or special than a homemade gift when you don't have something perfect in mind (if you need ideas, here's a massive list of 50 Christmas gifts for under $25).
+There isn't anything more thoughtful or special than a homemade gift when you don't have something perfect in mind (if you need ideas, here's a massive list of 50 Christmas gifts for under $25).

-When I think of DIY homemade Christmas gifts, I'm always afraid of the classic holiday trope — the really poorly knitted sweater.
+When I think of DIY homemade Christmas gifts, I'm always afraid of the classic holiday trope – the exceptionally poorly knitted sweater.
 It's not good, it takes forever, and your loved one will never wear it with a straight face out of the house.
 You don't want that.

-But, with the advent of Pinterest and the creativity of DIY bloggers everywhere, there is now an incredible array of gorgeous DIY projects that anyone can take on that don't require thread.
+But, with the advent of Pinterest and the creativity of DIY bloggers everywhere, there is now an incredible array of gorgeous DIY projects that anyone can take on that don't require a thread.

 Below are some of my favorites and ones that I think your friends and family will actually like this holiday season – no large budgets required.

 (these also make great DIY teacher gifts too!)

 Geodes have been quite popular in home design the past few years.

 I own a pair of geode earrings and they are among my favorites.
 There are even geode trays, geode refrigerator magnets, and tables made to look like geodes.